mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 > **Note:** When using multiple machines for testing, the results will only be stored on the client machine, not the server machine.

-To disable automatic parsing and preserve only the raw results, pass the `--disable-result-parsing` flag when launching the test script:
+To skip automatic parsing and only output the the raw test results, pass the `--disable-result-parsing` flag when launching the test script:

 ```
 ./pqc_tls_performance_test.sh --disable-result-parsing